stgisi414/Learntube/bugs.md

 Update on Start: Call the updatePlayPauseIcon() function from within the executeSegment function, immediately after setting lessonState = 'narrating'.

 Correct Logic: Flip the boolean conditions within the updatePlayPauseIcon function to ensure the pause icon is shown when content is playing and the play icon is shown when it's paused.

+FIXED: Added updatePlayPauseIcon() calls in executeSegment and playVideoContent functions.
+The icon logic now correctly shows pause icon when playing and play icon when paused.

 Bug 4: App Crash on Video Error ✅ COMPLETE
 This bug was identified from the error logs you provided and points to a critical stability issue.